 While jogging is typically low-intensity, it is not wise to jog every day.
 The body needs time to recover from the stresses of exercise and therefore, take at least one day off each week to allow the recovery process to take place.

 8 Benefits Of Morning Jogging

-The advantages of jogging within the morning are that you’re recent, well-rested, and in the event, you run on an empty abdomen, may burn extra fats.
+The advantages of jogging within the morning hours includes; that you’re recent, well-rested.
+But in the evening, you run on an empty abdomen, may burn extra fats.

 Research shows that exercise may spike the production of lymphocytes and macrophages which are cells that attack foreign substances to combat illness or infection.